-Central Carolina Community College is a public, state school in a small town setting in Sanford, North Carolina.
-Central Carolina Community College was founded in 1962 and now enrolls around 4,900 students a year, including 4,900 undergrads.
+Central Carolina Community College is a public, state school in the small town setting of Sanford, North Carolina.
+Central Carolina Community College was founded in 1962 and enrolls 4,900 undergrads and no graduate students.

 Planning to play sports?
 Central Carolina Community College has many options for athletes.
 See them all and learn more about life at Central Carolina Community College on the Student Life page.